spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 ##  Proxy Requirements
 *   If a proxy is used for outgoing connections, it should support both HTTP and HTTPS traffic.
-*   Connectivity to the followign domains and ports should be allowed :-
+*   Connectivity to the following domains and ports should be allowed :-

     | Top-level Domain | Port | Description |
     | --- | --- | --- |